arhohuttunen/coding-revolution/content/post/spring-boot-integration-testing/index.md

 Spring Boot provides test slice configurations for narrow integration tests.
 To write broader integration tests, we can use the `@SpringBootTest` annotation.
 There are plenty of options to customize the application context in Spring Boot tests, but we should use them cautiously.
 It's best to try to stick with the test slices and have a single configuration for the broader integration tests.

-In the final article of this mini-series, we will discuss an overall testing strategy and how to organize our application for testability.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/spring-boot-test-examples/tree/main/spring-boot-integration-testing).

-If you are interested in a complete course on the topic, check out [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
-It's the course about Spring Boot testing I would have created had I been inclined (so I have no problem recommending it to you using my affiliate link).